mnl12/Weakly_supervised_fire_segmentation/README.md

 <h2>The code</h2>
 It contains two networks to be trained:
 <br />
-train2.py is used to train the first network to obtain initial visulization masks <br />
+train2.py: trains the first network to obtain initial visulization masks <br />
-train.py trains a deeplabv3 pixel-supervised segmentation CNN with the intial masks
+train.py: trains a deeplabv3 segmentation CNN with the intial masks as groundtruth

-To Evalue the performance on the test set run: evaluate.py for evaluating initial masks, and evaluate_segment.py for evaluating the second network and the final performance
+evaluate.py: evalues the initial masks on the test set <br />
+evaluate_segment.py: evaluates the final results on the test set

 In order to get output of image examples run: test.py for intial masks and test_segment.py for the final network